rapid7/le_js/product/README.md

 Contents
 --------

 Several files are produced in the build.
-You'll probably just want to use __le.min.js__, however.
+Normally you'll just want to use __le.min.js__ on your site.

 * __le.ls__: JS client library, unminified
 * __le.min.js__: JS client library, minified